TommyJackson85/techfix_overlap/README.md

 - cart page layout
     - rules are provided at the start.
     - Checkout button available if logged in and if you have added money to items.
 If logged out, a loging button is available.
     - Cart items tell you how much has already been added to each item.
-They allow you adjust the the money donations, and you can remove items by adjusting to 0.
+They allow you to adjust the the money donations, and you can remove items by adjusting to 0 or adjusting from a blank input.

 - checkout page layout
     - checkout times are consistent in design with the cart page items but donations cant be adjusted here.
-    - the checkout form works with the user of the fake stripe credit card number 4242424242424242 and a later expirary date.
+    - the checkout form works with the fake stripe credit card number 4242424242424242 and a later expirary date.

 - charts page layout
     - designed to advertise the website and provide further information on our teams progress and user involvement.
-    - contains a brief description, and two base charts in which.
+    - contains a brief description, and two base charts in which,
         - users can toggle between different data sets from pressing buttons.
     - First chart demonstrates average amount of posts worked on by developers (user toggles data between daily, weekly and monthly averages).
     - Second chart demonstrates top 5 highest voted posts (user toggles data between bugs and features).

 - blog page layout
     - designed to advertise the website and show recent news on the Techfix framework.